 The bottom line: Businesses can preserve company trade secrets for much less cost and effort than most other forms of intellectual property.
 Preventing bad actors is much simpler and cheaper than litigating wrong doing.

-Contact Precipice IP, PLLC for your risk assessment today- Info@PrecipiceIP.com
+Schedule a consult with Precipice IP, PLLC for your risk assessment today- Info@PrecipiceIP.com